sanjayss34/auditory-spikes/README.txt

 intensity_trains concatenates the spike trains according to the stimulus.
 Thus, it returns S distinct arrays, one for each stimulus.
 These are used to create stimulus-dependent Ising models.
 Each array is of size Nx1, saved in a file named 'TNRx_trains.mat', where x is an integer representing the stimulus.

 All of these functions are called by spike_train_generator.m.
 Thus, to process and generate all of these spike train files, simply use spike_train_generator and specify (1) trial_length and (2) bin_length.

+After creating the neuron_trains.mat file using the steps above, run [h, J, train_indices] = estimate_ising(ITERS) to generate the parameters h and J for the Ising model and the indices of the data used to train the model.
+Here ITERS should be replaced with the number of iterations for which you want to run the algorithm.
+(1000 is a reasonable number.)